David Neeleman: New US startup

-Ioannidis' results were much lower than official data, thus creating a conflict of interest.
+COVID-19 controversy

+Neeleman was a critic of COVID-19 lockdowns.
+In 2020, he funded a study by John Ioannidis to estimate the prevalence of SARS-CoV-2 in Santa Clara County, California.
+Ioannidis, a physician and Stanford University professor, was also a prominent opponent of lockdowns during the COVID-19 pandemic.
+Ioannidis did not initially disclose his funding from Neeleman, thus creating a potential conflict of interest.

 Personal life

 Neeleman, a member of the Church of Jesus Christ of Latter-day Saints, served a two-year mission in Brazil when he was 19.

 He has been diagnosed with ADHD.
 He is the father of 10 children with his former wife, Vicki Vranes.
 The couple has since divorced.

-His brother Stephen was one of the founders of the American health care company HealthEquity, while his nephew is New York Jets quarterback Zach Wilson.
+His brother, Stephen Neeleman, a general and trauma surgeon, was one of the founders of the American health care company HealthEquity.
+His nephew by his sister, Lisa, is Miami Dolphins quarterback Zach Wilson.
+His son, Daniel Neeleman, and daughter-in-law, Hannah Neeleman, run the social media account Ballerina Farm.

 Neeleman was the 2005 recipient of the Tony Jannus Award for his contributions in the commercial aviation industry.
 He speaks fluent Portuguese and holds citizenships of Brazil, U.S. and Cyprus.